Have some questions?

 Dublin: For Irish participants or Irish passport holders residing in Northern Ireland.

-You must apply for your visa in your home country.
+You cannot apply for your visa outside of your home country.

 -